 Charged as a felony or misdemeanor, a conviction for reckless driving can result in fines, imprisonment, or both.
 It can also negatively affect your auto insurance rates and driving privileges.
 And if you’re convicted of a felony reckless driving charge, the consequences—and stigma—can follow you for the rest of your life, limiting your employment, education, and housing opportunities.

 Don’t let a mistake or misunderstanding threaten to define who you are or dictate your future.
-Knowledgeable and experienced defense representation is absolutely essential.
+Professional representation near you for traffic offenses to contest your citation is absolutely essential.
 Here’s what you should know about Florida reckless driving cases, including how the skilled defense team at George Reres Law can help you protect your rights and fight to avoid harsh penalties.

 Defining Reckless Driving